wojake/awesome-xrpl/readme.md

 # Twitter Bots

-Twitter bots that crunch numbers daily.
+Twitter bots that crunch numbers.
+Updates are frequent and when certain thresholds are met.

+- [Bithomp Alerts](https://twitter.com/BithompAlerts) XRP price alerts by [@bithomp](https://twitter.com/bithomp):
+  more than 5% within an hour, more than 10% in a day.
+(XRP/USD XRP/BTC by [@bitstamp](https://twitter.com/bitstamp))
 - [Liquidity Index Bot](https://twitter.com/liquidityb) Posts the current snapshot of the Liquidity Index.
 The index was invented by [@tenitoshi](https://mobile.twitter.com/tenitoshi), and the bot is maintained by CinnappleFun
 - [UtilityScan](https://twitter.com/UtilityScan) - XRP On Demand Liquidity
   Tracker Running an XRPL Validator.  ([UtilityScan.com](https://utility-scan.com))